docxology/RxInferServer/docs/src/development.md

 - RxInferServer: the server implementation running in the background on `localhost:8000` with hot-reloading enabled by default, use `LocalPreferences.toml` file to configure the server
 - Swagger UI: a web interface for visualizing and testing the OpenAPI specification, the UI is available at `http://localhost:8080` and allows to test the API endpoints, the endpoints can also be tested in VSCode by opening `spec.yaml` directly and clicking on the "Try it" button
+- OpenTelemetry Collector: a service that collects, processes, and exports telemetry data (metrics, traces, and logs) from the RxInferServer.
+It listens for OTLP data on ports 4317 (gRPC) and 4318 (HTTP), exposes a Prometheus metrics endpoint on port 8889, and provides its own internal metrics on port 8888.
+The configuration is stored in `telemetry/otel-collector.yaml`.
+- Prometheus: a monitoring and alerting tool that scrapes and stores metrics from the OpenTelemetry Collector.
+The Prometheus UI is available at `http://localhost:9090` and allows querying and visualizing collected metrics.
+- Loki: a log aggregation system designed to store and query logs from all your applications and infrastructure.
+Loki data can be accessed via Grafana.
+- Tempo: a high-volume, minimal-dependency distributed tracing backend.
+It can ingest, store, and query traces and is tightly integrated with Grafana.
+- Grafana: a multi-platform open source analytics and interactive visualization web application.
+It provides charts, graphs, and alerts when connected to supported data sources.
+Access it at `http://localhost:3000`.

 ### Editing the OpenAPI Specification